 - Tembexa (brincidofovir) was approved by the FDA in June 2021 to treat smallpox.
 It is incorporated into the viral DNA to slow its replication.
 The CDC hopes to make it available as a monkeypox treatment, but it does not currently have the authorization or an available stockpile.

-What are the Side Effects of Antivirals Available to Be Used for Monkeypox?
+What are the Side Effects of Medications Available to Be Used for Monkeypox?

 Side effects of tecovirimat